dragid10/Frank_Ocean_TweetBot/README.md

 # Frank Ocean Twitter Bot #
+*(Note: Probably won't be updating this repo much as I'd rather keep up the Kotlin version)*

 This is a bot that tweets Random Frank Ocean lyrics on a two-hour time interval.
 The lyrics are updated as new songs come out.